Close

 POPs will be released in the Experimental builds of TouchDesigner later this year.

-At Derivative's TouchDesigner workshop in Berlin today May 21, 2024, we are welcoming our participants to a hands-on test drive of an Alpha version of POPs.
-We are doing an early-reveal of Point Operators as it is a fairly big subsystem of TouchDesigner and we want our users to get a heads-up understanding of what is coming.
-Foremost, we are looking to get feedback on our design and feature set to make sure we cover and anticipate the many future levels and domains of uses of TouchDesigner, as we see TouchDesigner as more than a 3D art-creation tool, but also as a general data visualization tool.
+We are doing an early-reveal of Point Operators as it is a big subsystem of TouchDesigner and we want our users to get a heads-up understanding of what is coming.
+In our experimental release later this year we are looking to get feedback on our design and feature set to make sure we cover and anticipate the many future uses of TouchDesigner, as we see TouchDesigner as more than a 3D art-creation tool, but also as a general data visualization tool.

 For those who already use TouchDesigner, POPs combine the best of SOPs (CPU-based Surface Operators), CHOPs (Channel Operators) and some features of TOPs (Texture Operators), and go much beyond that.
 POPs run amost entirely on the GPUs, and are speed and memory-optimized.